 About the Change Makers Project

-Funded on an annual basis by Irish Aid, Change Makers Donegal started in July 2012, and we are now in our ninth year.
-There are three Project Partners, Inishowen Development Partnership, Donegal Education & Training Board and Self Help Africa.
+Funded on a two-year grant basis (since 2020) by Irish Aid, Change Makers Donegal started in July 2012, and we are now in our ninth year.
+There are four Project Partners, Inishowen Development Partnership, Donegal Education & Training Board, Self Help Africa and Trocaire.
 Over the years we have worked hard to raise awareness of local and global development issues with adults across County Donegal.
 We have done this through a range of activities, including workshops, accredited learning, ETB tutor education, community arts projects, horticulture and environmental projects, activities for specific groups e.g. older people, community debates and more.
-In 2020 we are making progress in adapting our content and materials so we can offer online workshops, accredited learning and other activities.
-This has been in response to Covid 19, but it also a good opportunity for us to find ways to reach a wider audience across Donegal.
+In 2019, we completed a creative review of our story so far.
+This shares our journey from 2012 to 2019.
+Find out more here.

 The range of workshops we now oﬀer is extensive and includes Climate Justice, Fashion and Consumerism, Gender Equality, Women’s Reproductive Rights, Human Trafficking, Maternal Health, Human Rights, Environmental Workshops (bees, seeds and water), Zero Waste, Fairtrade, Migration and Refugees.
 In spring each year, we have our annual seminar which celebrates what we have done each year and gives our project participants the opportunity to meet up and share their experience and knowledge.